-The Group Insurance Commission (GIC) of the Commonwealth manages the Commonwealth's other post-employment benefits for all state and certain agency employees and retirees.
+The GIC manages the Commonwealth's other post-employment benefits for all state and certain agency employees and retirees.
 The GIC has representation on the Board of Trustees of the State Retiree Benefits Trust (SRBT).
 The SRBT is set up to pay for former state employees' OPEB benefits and to invest state and certain municipalities funds that have been set aside to pay for OPEB benefits and the cost to administer those funds and can only be dissolved when all such health care and other non-pension benefits, current and future, have been paid or defeased.